Privacy Policy

 What will we use your personal information for?

-- What marketing activities do we carry out?
+1. What marketing activities do we carry out?

 When you subscribe to our emails and/or newsletters, we will send you relevant notifications and/or newsletters - but only if you have agreed.
-You can unsubscribe from this type of communication at any time by clicking on the link in the footer of the email or emailing us at contact@botanika.se.
+You can unsubscribe from this type of communication at any time by clicking the link in the footer of the email or emailing us at contact@botanika.se.
 We also collect additional information about your participation in any competitions we run.
-We also use marketing services on Facebook to promote our services and accommodation on Facebook and Instagram.
+We also use Facebook marketing services to promote our services and accommodation on Facebook and Instagram.
 We do not sell your information to third parties.

-4. Automated decision making
+4. automatic decision making

 We do this in several ways:

--Automatically send pre- and post-stay emails based on the dates of your stay.
+Automatically send pre- and post-stay emails based on the dates of your stay.

-- How long do we store personal information for?
+1. How long do we store personal information for?

 We will only retain your personal information for as long as is reasonably necessary to fulfil the purposes set out in section 3 above and to comply with our legal and regulatory obligations.
 If you would like more information about how long we will retain your personal information for, please contact us using the information in section 9.